Friday, May 23, 2025

 Materials:

-• Colored paper strips
+• Coloured paper strips

 • Markers, stickers, scissors, glue